 How to Switch from HTTP to HTTPS

-I am sure by now you see your need for the HTTPS option, but maybe you’re nervous about gaining your certificate.
+I am sure by now you see your need for the HTTPS option, but maybe you’re nervous about gaining your certificate authority.
 Don’t fret!
-You don’t need a programmer to gain HTTPS.
+You don’t need a programmer to gain or switch to HTTPS.
 Follow these simple steps:

 Step One: Have a Dedicated IP Address